Research

 Identifying episodes of positive natural selection

 When a strongly selected gene variant displaces all other variants in a population, it sweeps away the genetic variation in a wide genomic region around the gene.
 Such "sweeps" can be identified through population genetic analysis of large sets of full genomes.
 However, this approach cannot identify genomic regions subject to sweeps in the species ancestral to humans and other living primates.
-To this end, we employ methods based on patterns of incomplete lineage sorting, which are able to identify strong selective sweeps or regions subject to recurrent selective sweeps.
+To this end, we employ methods based on patterns of incomplete lineage sorting, which can identify strong selective sweeps or regions subject to recurrent selective sweeps.
 An intragenomic conflict between the X and Y chromosomes will fuel an arms race between the two sex chromosomes for transmission to the next generation.
-This will produce succesive bursts selection detectable as sweeps on the X chromosome.
+This will produce successive bursts of selection that are detectable as sweeps on the X chromosome.
 We have identified such sweeps across the great ape species tree, and we now analyze genetic diversity across the human X chromosome to find evidence of past episodes of strong selection suggestive of meiotic drive.

 Sex chromosomes and hybrid incompatibility